 Polycarbonate for the new British passport

-This transparent material has interesting optical properties, is very flexible, and has an excellent impact and heat resistance with overall great durability.
+This transparent material has interesting optical properties, is very flexible, and has excellent impact and heat resistance with overall great durability.

 And no surprise, this material is also used to make… bulletproof glass.